rafaelhuntstokes/ticketing/README.md

 Currently features a 'module admin' screen, allowing the addition, removal and editing of lab courses.
 Data is saved in a JSON object format.
 Check the module_admin_screen.png for an image.

+* Users may click on any cell in the table to make edits easily.
+Press 'enter' when finished to save your changes.
+* 'Add Module' button brings up a form to add module info, e.g. name, code, admins, num students ... etc. and saves
+* Table displaying module info dynamically reloads to display new/edited/removed content

 The important files are: